Matt Chapman - Chief Executive Officer

 Jeff Strickler - President and Chief Operating Officer

 As President and Chief Operating Officer, Jeff leads the business operations of the organization in the achievement of our strategic objectives and business plan, ensuring the fulfillment of the NWEA student-centric mission of improved learning outcomes.

 Jeff joined NWEA in January 2007, and brings almost 30 years of broad experience helping high-growth organizations attain their goals, first as an attorney at Perkins Coie focused on emerging company transactions, and then later in various executive and leadership roles at notable Northwest companies, including CFI ProServices (through its acquisition by Harland Financial Services Systems, now D+H Financial) and Vesta Corporation.
 Jeff has also worked closely with several organizations in start-up and turn-around situations, assisting in navigating those often difficult and critical periods.

 Jeff received a B.S. in Business Administration from Oregon State University in 1982 and a J.D. degree from the University of California at Berkeley (Boalt Hall) in 1985.

-Jeff serves on the boards of Silverback Learning Solutions, Inc., which has developed and markets Mileposts, a student-centric learning management system; LanguaMetrics, LLC, a developer of solutions to measure oral reading fluency; and All Hands Raised, which stewards the Portland-area “Cradle to Career” initiative.
+Jeff serves on the boards of Silverback Learning Solutions, Inc., which develops and markets education focused management systems focused on students and educators; LanguaMetrics, LLC, a developer of solutions to measure and advance oral reading fluency; and All Hands Raised, which stewards the Portland-area “Cradle to Career” initiative.